milkdrinkers/ItemUtils/docs/README.md

 You can find the license the source code and all assets are under [here](../LICENSE).
 Additionally, contributors agree to the Contributor License Agreement \(*CLA*\) found [here](CONTRIBUTOR_LICENSE_AGREEMENT.md).

+---

+## 🔥 Consuming Projects

+Here is a list of known projects using ItemUtils:
+- (*Add your project here!*)